miguel-conde/GCD_Course_Project/README.md

 **UCI HAR Dataset/**

 - *README.txt*: this file
-- *Activity_labels.txt*: Links the class labels with their activity name.
+- *Activity_labels.txt*: Links the class labels with their activity name ( 1-WALKING, 2-WALKING_UPSTAIRS, 3-WALKING_DOWNSTAIRS, 4-SITTING, 5-STANDING, 6-LAYING ).
+6 obs of 2 variables.
 6 obs of 2 variables.
-- *features.txt*: List of all features.
+- *features.txt*: List of all features (described in 'features_info.txt').
 A 561-feature vector with time and frequency domain variables.
 561 obs of 2 variables.
 - *features_info.txt*: Shows information about the variables used on the feature vector.
 - **test/**
     + *subject_test.txt*: Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.
 2497 obs of 1 variables.
     + *X_test.txt*: **Training set**.
 2497 obs of 561 variables
-    + *y_test.txt*: Test activity ids.
+    + *y_test.txt*: (range from 1 to 6).
 2497 obs of 1 variables.
     + **Inertial Signals/**
         + *body_acc_x_test.txt*: The body acceleration signal obtained by subtracting the gravity from the total acceleration.
 Every row shows a 128 element vector.
 2497 obs of 128 variables.
         + *body_acc_y_test.txt* 2497 obs of 128 variables.